nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

     app.run(host='0.0.0.0', port=50100, debug=True)
 ```

-* In the above example, the API endpoint listening to POST requests at the route `/sum` will extract the integers from POST request body and send the results in a JSON response
+* In the above example, the API endpoint listening to POST requests at the route `/sum` will extract the integers from POST request JSON body and send the results in a JSON response
-* For example, calling `localhost:50100/sum` with a POST request body of `{}`
+* For example, calling `localhost:50100/sum` with a POST request body of `{"x":1, "y":4}` will return a response `{"message": "sum of 1 and 4 is 5"}`
 * The query parameter named `x` can be extracted from the URL using `request.args.get('x', 0, type=int)`.
 The second and third optional arguments are for specifying the default value and value type respectively

 ### generate URLs to flask blueprint routes using "url_for"